hail2thief/apsa2jobs/README.md

-# apsa2jobs
+# apsahtml2csv

-Update to the apsahtml2csv function from the muRL package
+A quick and dirty update to the function from the `muRL` package for turning html pages from the APSA EJobs site into a nicely organized csv file.
+Changes to the Ejobs site has significantly limited the original function's application.